 Digital marketing for financial services is no guessing game.
 Like accountants and financial analysts, smart digital marketers know how to dive into the numbers to interpret data and uncover trends.
 When they do, sometimes what they find is remarkable.
 Most marketers...read more

 Jeff Bezos once said, “Your brand is what other people say about you when you’re not in the room.”
 What does your brand conversation sound like?
-If you’re saying one thing and consumers are hearing something else, it’s time to improve your franchise brand...read more
+If you’re saying one thing and consumers are hearing something else, it’s time to improve your franchise brand consistency....read more

 Want to accomplish more in less time?
 It would be hard to find a brand manager who doesn’t.
 Successful brand management is often about making the most of limited resources, and your most limited resource of all is time.
 However, rushing or cutting corners in an effort...read more